Healthy Homes Assessment Ebdentown

 Draught Stopping Ebdentown

-If a draught is felt from unreasonable gaps or holes that it requirements to be sealed.
+If a draft can be felt through gaps that are too large or holes that it requirements to be closed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections